jfarhanm/jfarhanm.github.io/bbb.md

 ## Some Trivia
 "Blorgons" are the arch enemies of The Inspector on the long running British Science fiction show "Inspector Spacetime.
-The author, however, go to know about them from the show community so here's a link https://community-sitcom.fandom.com/wiki/Blorgons.
+The author, however, go to know about them from the show community so here's a [link] (https://community-sitcom.fandom.com/wiki/Blorgons).

 The author also thinks that the name bodge_glue, which describes exactly what this project does, is a good fit here.
-The name may change in the future. here's a little Tom scott video, explaining what a bodge is https://www.youtube.com/watch?v=lIFE7h3m40U.
+The name may change in the future. here's a little Tom scott video, explaining what a [bodge](https://www.youtube.com/watch?v=lIFE7h3m40U) is.

 # FINAL WARNING
 This project was in no way meant to be used in a production environment or to be shipped to a user.
 The sole purpose is protoyping.